by Javant Biarujia

 - Louise Rockne, who, as a way of expressing her support for my project, gave me my treasured copy of A Practical Sanskrit Dictionary, along with a salient quotation from Ralph Waldo Emerson (“Neither is a dictionary a bad book to read.
 There is no cant in it, no excess of explanation, and it is full of suggestion, — the raw material of possible poems and histories.”);

-- Michael Helsem for becoming the first student of Taneraic; he has selflessly spent many an hour on my langue close, proving George Steiner’s test for constructed languages: i.e., mutual intelligibility;
+- Michael Helsem for becoming the first student of Taneraic; he has selflessly spent many an hour on my langue close, proving George Steiner’s test for constructed languages: i.e., mutual intelligibility, and has actually contributed vocabulary from existing radicals;

-- and Charles in Darwin, who first introduced me to other language projects in the world of a similar scale to mine, and who not only came up with the idea of designing a Website for Taneraic, but is now generously dedicating himself to the task of maintaining it.
-If Taneraic should ever develop into something more than its marginalised beginnings, it will be due to Charles.
+- and Charles Strebor, who first introduced me to other language projects in the world of a similar scale to mine, and who not only came up with the idea of designing a Website for Taneraic, but is now generously dedicating himself to the task of maintaining it.
+If Taneraic should ever develop into something more than its marginalised beginnings, it will be due to Charles and Michael.

 Finally, I dedicate Taneraic to Ian Biarujia, the first person in the world after me to adopt the only Taneraic surname in existence, and whose contribution to my world is inestimable.